Aquanty/rtd-hgs/docs/source/index.rst

 Porous Medium
 ^^^^^^^^^^^^^

-Porous medium ! input ! saturated flow properties .. _sec:sat_mprops
+| Porous medium ! input ! saturated flow properties [.. _sec:sat_mprops]
-**HydroGeoSphere** is designed to perform the flow simulation in saturated mode unless instructed otherwise, and unless you modify the default values, all zones (and elements) in the domain will be assigned the default porous media properties which are listed in Table :ref:`tab:saturated_porous_media_defaults` .
+  **HydroGeoSphere** is designed to perform the flow simulation in saturated mode unless instructed otherwise, and unless you modify the default values, all zones (and elements) in the domain will be assigned the default porous media properties which are listed in Table :ref:
+| .
 These values are representative of a sand.

-Note that the default state of the hydraulic conductivity tensor (:math:`\mathbf{K}` in Equation :ref:`eq:gw_continuityc` ) is that it is isotropic and that all off-diagonal terms are zero.
+| Note that the default state of the hydraulic conductivity tensor
+  (:math:`\mathbf{K}` in Equation :ref:
+| ) is that it is isotropic and that all off-diagonal terms are zero.

+| You can use the general methods and instructions outlined in
+  Section :ref:
-You can use the general methods and instructions outlined in Section :ref:`sec:modify_material`  to modify the default distribution of saturated porous media properties.
-A general porous medium layout is shown as the following instruction:
+| to modify the default distribution of saturated porous media
+  properties.
+A general porous medium layout is shown as the following
+  instruction:

 ::